5 Easy Baby Books for Scrapbooking Dropouts

 March 21, 2018

 I am a collector of memories.
 A moment curator.
 A true nostalgic.
-The type of person who should DEFINITELY be making baby books for her kids.
+The type of person who should DEFINITELY be making baby scrapbooks for her kids.
 But I’m not.
 Not really.

 For as much as I cherish little moments and love to document the every day milestones that make up our lives, I’m honestly just not that crafty.
 I pretend to be sometimes.
 And my Pinterest boards will tell you a VERY different story.
 But realistically my creativity tends to flourish in electronic written form, not in scrapbook form.